thoughtbot/guides/best-practices/README.md

 * Use [Autoprefixer][autoprefixer] to generate vendor prefixes based on the project-specific browser support that is needed.
-* Prefer `overflow: auto` to `overflow: scroll`, because `scroll` will always display scrollbars outside of OS X, even when content fits in the container.
+* Prefer `overflow: auto` to `overflow: scroll`, because `scroll` will always display scrollbars outside of macOS, even when content fits in the container.

 [autoprefixer]: https://github.com/postcss/autoprefixer